 1.3 Use the predefined blockers in the card token panel on the Board sidebar to the right of each board interface.
-The predefined blockers are created by the team leader or a Project manager prior to the start of the project and/or based on the specific use-cases in the department.
+The predefined blockers are created by the team leader or a Workspace manager prior to the start of the project and/or based on the specific use-cases in the department.

 Blocking a card is as simple as a drag and drop of the blocker to the selected card.

 Important: All blocked cards accumulate block time that is added to the standard and premium analytics modules in Kanbanize.

 2. How to unblock a card?